 Verify each item’s model number against the packing list to ensure your order is complete.
 The model numbers will be printed either on the box itself or on a UPC sticker attached to the box.
 Certain items may be packed inside other components, so be sure to fully unpack every item.
 Open the boxes and carefully examine each item for physical damage.
 Check everything: hinges, knobs, arms, legs, feet, moving parts, etc.

 If there are any issues regarding damages or missing items, call us as soon as you can.
 You must report problems within 5 calendar days of accepting delivery, but we want to make sure you’re taken care of immediately.

 What should I do if my shipment is damaged?

-If there’s visible damage on the shipment itself, such as a tear in the shrink wrap, make note of it one the bill of lading (receipt) before giving us a call.
+If there’s visible damage on the shipment itself, such as a tear in the shrink wrap, make note of it on the receipt before giving us a call.
 You may refuse the shipment if you find multiple damaged items, but we’ll help you make that decision while on the phone.
 Be sure to unpack and inspect every item for physical damage, too.
 As was the case with damage to the packaging and shrink wrap, call us if you spot any scratches or dents on the items themselves.

 How long do I have to notify BBQGuys about an issue with my shipment?

 You must report any damages or other issues with your order within 5 calendar days of delivery.

 What happens if the carrier misses the scheduled delivery window?

 We understand how frustrating it can be to schedule time off work and round up a few buddies to help, only for the delivery window to pass without your shipment arriving.
 Should that occur, please call us immediately so that we can notify the freight company about the missed appointment and help you reschedule a delivery time.
 We may also explore alternate solutions like a terminal pickup, but we’ll always arrange whatever works best for you.

 Are there places freight companies won’t deliver to?